HieuAnh87/hieuanh87/README.md

   <code><a href="https://www.github.com/HieuAnh87/" title="Github Profile"><img width="22" src="images/github.svg"> Github</a></code>
 </h5>

 I'm currently working as an Software Developer at ...
+I love the whole process of solving problems by building websites, apps or softwares.
+I find it very rewarding to be able to see and experience the end result.
+Check out all of my projects below! 👇

+- 🔭 I’m currently working on python, java
+- 🌱 I’m currently learning JS, NodeJS
+- 🤔 I’m looking for: a mentor
+- 💬 What could I talk for 30 minutes about with absolutely no preparation?: parenting, professional/personal growth, python
+- ⚡ Fun fact: I'm a terrible singer but love singing